You are currently viewing How Plato Influenced Our View of God

 The Shema, Deuteronomy 6:4

 The Bible does not teach that God is three persons in one essence.
-But what it does teach, repeatedly and without ambiguity, is that God is one
+But it does teach, repeatedly and without ambiguity, is that God is one

 Deuteronomy 6:4 (NASB) “Hear, O Israel!
 The LORD is our God, the LORD is one! (emphasis added)